amberlu/Express-Your-Emotions/README.md

 It aims to provide a platform for children with ASD to learn emotional facial expressions in a fun and engaging way.
 In addition, our app can be used as a educational tool that instructors use to aid these children in learning so.

-## Installation

-First, download this entire Git repository.

-Then, open this application in Android Studio and try to build it.

-Resolve any issues during the build.
-You may need to follow error messages to install any required dependency or library.
-Make sure the app is successfully built.

-Finally, run this application on either an Android emulator or a real Android device.

 ## Code Structure

 Our app consists of 3 major tasks: